neenu05/Analyzing-Amazon-Sales-data/README.md

 # Analyzing Amazon Sales data

+## Problem Statement:

+* Sales management has gained importance to meet increasing competition and the need for improved methods of distribution to reduce cost and to increase profits.
+Sales management today is the most important function in a commercial and business enterprise.
+* Do ETL: Extract-Transform-Load some Amazon dataset and find for me Sales-trend -> month-wise, year-wise, yearly_month-wise Find key metrics and factors and show the meaningful relationships between attributes.
+Do your own research and come up with your findings.

 ## About Dataset:
 The "Amazon Sales Data" dataset is a comprehensive collection of 14 columns in CSV file.
 This dataset provides valuable insights into the ordering patterns, product details, quantities, prices, order dates, and purchase revenue associated with Amazon orders.